 7. What status do you propose for this occupation?
-For inclusion on the Critical Skills List For removal from the Critical Skills List For inclusion on the Ineligible Occupations List For removal from the Ineligible Occupations ListYES b.
-Current average remuneration this role attracts (basic salary not including bonuses, allowances etc.)

-- 8. Please provide details of the occupation to include the following: - a.
+For inclusion on the Critical Skills List: Yes - for Meat Factory Workers + Homecare

+For removal from the Critical Skills List

+For inclusion on the Ineligible Occupations List

+For removal from the Ineligible Occupations Lis; YES - for Homecare a.
 Brief overview of the role / job profile and tasks or responsibilities that may be of relevance: